 This works in almost the same way as the silent install, except you add the

 You should do this with the same installer version you wish to uninstall, if possible.
 (If you need historic installer binaries, please ask on the forum.)

-- If you've already set up silent installs then you already have the extracted installer files.
-If not, extract them as per the instructions above (DOpusInstall.exe /extract_all:"OpusInstall" etc.).
+If you’ve already set up silent installs then you already have the extracted installer files.
+If not, extract them as per the instructions above (

-- With Opus installed on your machine, run the extracted unistaller interactively, to generate a response file.
+With Opus installed on your machine, run the extracted uninstaller interactively, to generate a response file.

 Note: You may want to make sure Opus is running when you do this, so the files are in-use, causing the uninstaller to prompt for a reboot and record your yes/no answer as part of the response file.
 That will be closer to the typical situation on a user’s machine.

 Move the response file so it is next to your setup.exe.
-(If you want to keep just a single copy of the extracted installer binaries, you could do that and store the two response files separately, moving the one you want in as needed.)
+(If you want to keep just a single copy of the extracted installer binaries, you could do that and store the two response files in separate folders, moving in the one you want as needed.)

 setup.exe -s /uninst

 The uninstall should not be considered complete until the machine has rebooted, unless you can ensure it is done when no user is logged into the machine interactively.